 However, you should be aware that unless Windscribe, like any other VPN service, owns the server locations, the actual owner of the server may still be able to or actually does log your user data.

 So, just keep that in mind when you consider the statements of Windscribe and other VPN services on the type of data they may or may not log.

 ☑ User-friendly VPN app

 As we’ve stated, you have a choice of close to 60 countries for your server locations and accessibility on multiple devices.
 Now, Windscribe likes to boast that it’s a “set it and forget it” type of app and it may be right.
 It is easy to download and install on both desktop and mobile.
 The user interface is intuitive once you open it up.

 The main limitation between the desktop and the mobile versions are access to options for specific city servers.
-But, the good thing about their drop-down list is that you can sort locations based on latency to find a faster server if you don’t need a specific location.
+But, the good thing about their drop-down list is that you can sort locations based on latency to find the faster server if you don’t need a specific location.

-No DNS Leaks
+☑ No DNS leaks

 A good VPN offers leakage-proof tunneling.
 We also found this to be true for Windscribe.
 When we tested, we did not find any backdoors or DNS leaks when connected to a server.
 So, you can trust that once connected, your traffic is encrypted.

 When checked, IP data matches the server location.